 The fair value is determined using the discounted cash flow methodology, with reference to the Group's current incremental lending rates for similar types of loans.
-Discount curve used ranges from 0.63% to 3.12% in 2012 and 0.2% to 2.65% in 2011.
+Discount curve used ranges from 0.63% to 3.12% in 2012.

-As of September 30, 2012 and 2011, the carrying amount of the Group's financial assets and liabilities approximates their respective fair values, except for the Group's long-term debt whose carrying value and fair value follows:
+As of September 30, 2013 and 2012, the carrying amount of the Group's financial assets and liabilities approximates their respective fair values, except for the Group's long-term debt whose carrying value and fair value follows:

+2013 2012

-2 2012 2011 Carrying Value Fair Value Carrying Value Fair Value Financial Liabilities Financial liabilities at amortized cost: Long-term debt (including current portion) ₽2,990,455,926 ₽3,367,165,859 ₽11,208,210,724 ₽11,841,382,125
+Carrying Value Fair Value Carrying Value Fair Value

+Financial Liabilities

+Financial liabilities at amortized cost:

+Long-term debt (including current portion) ₽- ₽- ₽2,990,455,926 ₱3,367,165,859